zachmeador/clanker/docs/dev_notes/thoughts.md

 - at some point, giving clanker some code editing abilities will make sense.
     - rn claude opus for planning -> grok-code-fast-1 for execution, is very powerful
 - also thinking about a pattern of clanker moving the user to another agent console, rare but useful for a few things

-- later, thinking about ways to make integrations or external databases have clanker conventions.
+- needs a web search and web fetch tool. or could just call a cli tool for this?

+- later, what about an extremely simple console ui sdk? prefabs for a couple menu types or dialogs idk

 ## app ideas